imanrahimii/imanrahimi.github.io/projects.md

 ## Overview

-This page presents selected project areas and representative work illustrating my experience in applied data science, machine learning, optimisation, and decision intelligence.
+This page presents selected project domains and representative work that illustrate my experience in applied data science, machine learning, optimisation, and decision intelligence, across both academic and industry contexts.

-Rather than listing tools or isolated experiments, the focus is on how analytical methods are designed, integrated, and operationalised to support real-world decision-making.
+Rather than cataloguing individual tools or isolated experiments, the emphasis is on how analytical methods are formulated, integrated, and operationalised to support real-world decision-making under uncertainty and constraints.

 Across projects, my role typically spans:

-Problem formulation
+Problem formulation from loosely defined, real-world decision contexts

-Methodological and system design
+Methodological and system design, combining ML, optimisation, and domain knowledge

-Implementation and validation
+Implementation, validation, and scalability considerations

-Communication of results to technical and non-technical stakeholders
+Communication of results to both technical and non-technical stakeholders

-### Decision Support Systems (DSS)
+## Decision Support Systems (DSS)
 AI-Driven Decision Support for Complex, Constrained Environments

-I have designed and contributed to AI-driven decision support systems that assist decision-makers operating under uncertainty, multiple objectives, and real operational constraints.
-These systems integrate data analytics, machine learning, and optimisation into coherent decision workflows, rather than isolated models.

-### Key aspects of this work include:

-Translating loosely defined, real-world problems into structured decision models

-Identifying decision variables, constraints, objectives, and uncertainty sources

-Integrating predictive models with optimisation and rule-based logic

-Ensuring outputs are interpretable, transparent, and usable by non-technical stakeholders

-These systems support decisions related to planning, scheduling, prioritisation, and strategic evaluation, particularly in environments where trade-offs between performance, cost, risk, and feasibility must be carefully balanced.

-### Forecasting & Business Analytics
-Predictive Analytics for Planning and Operations

-I have developed forecasting and analytics solutions designed to support resource planning, operational decision-making, and performance monitoring.

-Representative activities include:

-Design of predictive analytics pipelines aligned with operational and business KPIs

-Development of forecasting models for short-, medium-, and long-term planning

-Incorporation of uncertainty estimates and scenario analysis

-Communication of model outputs through clear reports and visual dashboards

-The emphasis in these projects is on decision usefulness, ensuring forecasts directly inform planning actions rather than remaining purely descriptive.

-### Data Intelligence (Text Mining & Bibliometrics)
-Data-Driven Insight from Unstructured Information

-I have worked on data intelligence projects involving text mining, bibliometric analysis, and network-based exploration to extract insight from large volumes of unstructured information.
+A core theme of my project work is the design and implementation of AI-driven decision support systems (DSS) for environments characterised by uncertainty, multiple objectives, and operational constraints.

+These projects move beyond standalone predictive models, focusing instead on decision-centric systems where analytics directly inform planning, prioritisation, and strategic choices.

+Typical characteristics of these DSS projects include:

+Formalising ambiguous, real-world problems into structured decision models

+Identification and modelling of:

+Decision variables

+Hard and soft constraints

+Multiple, often conflicting objectives

+Sources of uncertainty and risk

+Integration of:

+Predictive machine learning models

+Optimisation algorithms

+Rule-based and domain-driven logic

+Design of interpretable outputs to support trust and adoption by decision-makers

+These systems have been applied to problems such as:

+Operational planning and scheduling

+Resource allocation under constraints

+Scenario evaluation and trade-off analysis

+Strategic decision support in large-scale industrial and energy systems

+The overarching goal is to ensure that analytical outputs are actionable, transparent, and decision-relevant, rather than technically sophisticated but operationally disconnected.

+## Optimisation-Focused Projects
+## Large-Scale and Multi-Objective Optimisation Applications

+Many of my projects centre on optimisation-driven decision-making, particularly in settings where classical exact methods alone are insufficient due to scale, uncertainty, or problem complexity.

+Representative optimisation-focused work includes:

+Large-scale linear, nonlinear, and mixed-integer optimisation

+Multi-objective optimisation and Pareto-based trade-off analysis

+Constraint handling techniques for infeasible or noisy real-world data

+Hybrid approaches combining exact optimisation with metaheuristics

+In several projects, optimisation models are embedded within broader DSS frameworks, allowing decision-makers to:

+Explore alternative solutions under varying assumptions

+Understand trade-offs between competing objectives

+Evaluate feasibility, risk, and performance simultaneously

+This work reflects a strong emphasis on practical solvability and interpretability, rather than purely theoretical optimality.

+## Machine Learning & Forecasting Projects
+## Predictive Analytics for Planning and Operations

+I have designed and delivered machine learning and forecasting solutions intended to directly support planning, operational decision-making, and performance monitoring.

+These projects typically involve:

+Development of predictive analytics pipelines aligned with operational and business KPIs

+Time series forecasting for short-, medium-, and long-term planning horizons

+Use of machine learning and deep learning models to capture non-linear dynamics

+Incorporation of uncertainty estimation and scenario analysis

+A key design principle across these projects is that forecasts are decision inputs, not final outputs.
+As such, models are evaluated not only on predictive accuracy, but also on:

+Stability under changing conditions

+Interpretability and explainability

+Usefulness for downstream optimisation or policy decisions

+Results are communicated through clear reports, dashboards, and scenario summaries, enabling stakeholders to translate predictions into concrete actions.

+## Integrated ML–Optimisation Projects
+## Learning-Enhanced Decision Systems

+Several projects explicitly integrate machine learning with optimisation, reflecting my broader research agenda of combining learning and decision-making.

+In these projects:

+Machine learning models are used to:

+Forecast demand, cost, or system behaviour

+Learn representations or surrogate models

+Capture uncertainty and variability

+Optimisation models consume these outputs to:

+Recommend decisions

+Allocate resources

+Evaluate trade-offs under constraints

+This integration enables:

+Adaptive decision-making

+Scenario-based planning

+More robust and flexible decision policies

+Such hybrid ML–optimisation systems are particularly valuable in large-scale industrial, energy, and infrastructure contexts, where decisions must be revisited as new data becomes available.

+## Data Intelligence (Text Mining & Bibliometrics)
+## Data-Driven Insight from Unstructured Information

+In addition to numerical and operational data, I have led and contributed to data intelligence projects focused on extracting insight from unstructured textual data.

 This work includes:

-Trend analysis and topic modelling to identify emerging themes
+Text mining and topic modelling to identify emerging themes

+Bibliometric and citation analysis

-Collaboration and citation network analysis
+Collaboration and network analysis

 Research landscape mapping and evidence synthesis

-Development of reproducible data pipelines and analytical workflows

-These methods have been applied to research analysis, policy-relevant studies, and strategic intelligence tasks, supporting evidence-based decision-making.

-### Cross-Cutting Methodology
+These projects support:

+Strategic research planning

+Policy-relevant analysis

+Systematic literature reviews

+High-level decision support based on large document collections

+Emphasis is placed on reproducibility, transparency, and interpretability, ensuring that insights can be trusted and reused.

+## High-Performance & Scalable Computing
+## Computationally Intensive Analytics and Optimisation

+Several projects involve computationally demanding models, requiring careful attention to scalability and performance.

+This includes:

+Large-scale optimisation problems

+High-dimensional machine learning models

+Parallel and GPU-accelerated computation

+Efficient algorithmic design for real-world deployment

+The focus is on achieving a balance between computational efficiency and decision quality, particularly in time-sensitive or large-scale applications.

+## Cross-Cutting Methodological Philosophy

 Across all projects, a consistent methodological philosophy is applied:

-Decision-centric design rather than model-centric development
+Decision-first design, rather than model-first development

-Emphasis on scalability and robustness

-Integration of machine learning, optimisation, and domain knowledge
+Tight integration of machine learning, optimisation, and domain knowledge

+Emphasis on robustness, scalability, and interpretability

-Clear communication of assumptions, limitations, and trade-offs
+Clear articulation of assumptions, limitations, and trade-offs

+This approach ensures that analytical solutions deliver practical value, not just technical novelty.